 While ASC 842 will affect leasing activities, technology solutions can help ease the burden that the new standard brings.

 Given the complexities of ASC 842, consider these critical factors for successful implementation of the standard.

-This resource center provides information about the FASB revenue recognition standard, guidance, implementation ideas and tax implications.
+This resource center provides information about the FASB 842 lease accounting standard, guidance and implementation ideas.